 The federal Russian mobile number cannot be accessed directly.
 You need to dial the Russian mobile phone number as if you were calling to another city: dial ‘8’, wait for the tone, and then dial the Russian network code, for example ‘902’, followed by a 7-digit Russian mobile number.
 It applies even if you are calling from Moscow to a federal number in Moscow.
 However, some Russian mobile companies offer systems that allow you to dial a federal number for the same conditions as a city number (usually by switching to a tone regime by pressing *).

-If calling a Russian mobile number from abroad, you will need to use the Russian country code: 007 or +7.
+If calling a Russian phone number from abroad, you will need to use the Russian country code: 007 or +7.

-You will then need to dial the Russia area code, depending on where the number is from.
+You will then need to dial the area code in front of a Russian phone number, depending on where the number is from.
 You can see a list of area codes in Russia below.

 Russian toll free codes